williamyang1991/DualStyleGAN/README.md

 <img src="https://user-images.githubusercontent.com/18130694/159124661-fbb58871-7c7b-449f-95b5-83e44f5973e8.jpg" width="32%"> → <img src="./output/arcane_transfer_13_unsplash-rDEOVtE7vOs_overview.jpg" width="64%">

+Specify `--wplus` to use the original pSp encoder to extract the W+ intrinsic style code, which may better preserve the face features of the content image.

+**Remarks**: Our trained pSp encoder on Z+/W+ space cannot perfectly encode the content image.
+If the style transfer result more consistent with the content image is desired, one may use latent optimization to better fit the content image or using other StyleGAN encoders (as discussed in https://github.com/williamyang1991/DualStyleGAN/issues/11 and https://github.com/williamyang1991/DualStyleGAN/issues/29).

 More options can be found via `python style_transfer.py  -h`.

-**Remarks**: Our trained pSp encoder on Z+ space cannot perfectly encode the content image.
-If the style transfer result more consistent with the content image is desired, one may use latent optimization to better fit the content image or using other StyleGAN encoders (as discussed in https://github.com/williamyang1991/DualStyleGAN/issues/11 and https://github.com/williamyang1991/DualStyleGAN/issues/29).

 ### Artistic Portrait Generation
 Generate random Cartoon face images (Results are saved in the `./output/` folder):